Newbury Building Society

 3. Charges

 1. We may make charges relating to the operation of your account and deduct those charges from the balance held in the account.
 We will notify you before making a deduction.
 The charges will be based on the cost of administering the service.
-The current tariff of charges is in the ‘other information’ section at the end of this booklet.
+The current tariff of charges is at the end of this booklet.

 2. We can change our charges at any time, as set out in conditions 1.3 to 1.6 We will notify you in the same way and in the same timescale as described in those conditions.
 You will be deemed to have accepted the change in a similar way.